renezander030/ramaris/README.md

 `
 - seed the database
 `
 cd ramaris
 npx prisma db execute --file .\database\pglisten.sql
 `
-- run the application
+- start the application
-both applications:
+In the root folder for both applications you can use the same command to start the application.
 `
 npm start
 `